 Go-Ahead Singapore uses EB Ride, a similar platform developed by Via Transportation.
 Buses are identified by the service number “GA Ride xx”, where xx is a two-digit number.

 More pictures in the Gallery.

 Single-deck buses belonging to a Public Transport Operators’ own fleet are usually deployed on Employee Bus Services.
 To allow for social distancing, some employee bus routes were served by double-deck buses during the COVID-19 period.

 In addition, some operators have also subcontracted out their Employee Bus Routes, with Tower Transit and Go-Ahead having done so.
-The daytime ferry services to and from Bulim Depot are operated by minibuses, and Go-Ahead partially subcontracts its early morning routes, but it is not known how long these arrangements have lasted.
+The daytime ferry services to and from Bulim Depot are operated by minibuses, and Go-Ahead has occasionally subcontracted its late-night routes, but it is not known how long these arrangements have lasted.